Mark McGregor: Playing career

 He moved on to League One side Blackpool in July 2004, after manager Colin Hendry offered him a twelve-month deal.
 He played 44 games in 2004–05 and made 25 appearances in 2005–06, scoring once in the Football League Trophy against former club Wrexham, before leaving Bloomfield Road after Simon Grayson took charge.

-In January 2006 McGregor decided to move on to Martin Foyle's Port Vale.
+In January 2006, McGregor decided to move on to Martin Foyle's Port Vale.
 He played 14 League One games throughout the rest of the season, before featuring 35 times in an unsettled defence in 2006–07.
 He featured just 23 times in 2007–08, and was transfer listed by new manager Lee Sinnott in January 2008, before Sinnott released him from the club three months later, as the "Valiants" were relegated into League Two.

-McGregor had an unsuccessful trial with Mansfield Town in July 2008, before he eventually dropped out of the Football League to sign for Conference club Altrincham on 27 July.
+McGregor had an unsuccessful trial with Mansfield Town in July 2008 before he eventually dropped out of the Football League to sign for Conference club Altrincham on 27 July.
 Handed the number four shirt at the club, he found himself a key feature of the back four and an occasional captain, featuring 44 times for the Robins" in the 2008–09 campaign.

 In January 2015, McGregor left as manager of the Nomads and just a few days later joined Welsh Premier League side Cefn Druids as a player.
 The "Druids" were relegated out of the division at the end of the 2014–15 season.

 He was appointed player-assistant manager of North West Counties League Premier Division club Runcorn Town in April 2016.

 Management career

 In August 2009, he was appointed player-manager at Welsh Premier League side Gap Connah's Quay.
 The 2009–10 season ended in relegation to the Cymru Alliance in 14th place, as a restructuring of the Welsh league meant six places were cut from the Premier League from 18 to 12.
 They finished level on points with Newtown (who avoided relegation), who finished above them on goal difference.
 Making 26 league and 6 cup appearances in the 2010–11 season, he managed his side to the Cymru Alliance title.
-However they were not granted promotion back into the top-flight.
+However, they were not granted a promotion back to the top flight.
 They retained their title in 2011–12 and were promoted into the Welsh Premier League.
 The following season saw the "Nomads" finish eighth in the Welsh Premier League, losing out in the UEFA Europa League play-off to eventual qualifiers Bala Town.
 The "Nomads" finished tenth in 2013–14.